Subscribe

 • Walnut

-Hardwood flooring comes in a variety of shapes, such as planks, thinner strips and parquet.
+Hardwood flooring comes in a variety of shapes, such as planks, thinner strips, and parquet.
 The wood can be stained and finished to suit a homeowner’s tastes.

-While hardwood flooring might not be as damage or water resistant as laminate or vinyl flooring, it can still be relatively easy to clean.
+While hardwood flooring might not be as damage- or water-resistant as laminate or vinyl flooring, it can still be relatively easy to clean.
 You can sweep or vacuum hardwood floors to remove dust and debris.
 If you want to clean the floors more deeply, your best bet is to use a floor cleaner specifically designed for hardwood.

-If part of a hardwood floor becomes damaged, it’s possible to sand that portion down and refinish it to make it look good as new.
+If part of a hardwood floor becomes damaged, it’s possible to sand that portion down and refinish it to make it look as good as new.
 In the case of laminate flooring, you typically need to replace the entire plank or tile if part of it is damaged.

 Laminate Flooring vs. Hardwood at a Glance